lappis-unb/rasa-ptbr-boilerplate/README.md

 #### Logistic Regression Classifier

-The NaturalNode library comes with two kinds of classifiers, the naive classifier known as the `BayesClassifier` and the `LogisticRegressionClassifier` functions.
+The NaturalNode library comes with two kinds of classifiers, the Naive Bayes classifier known as the `BayesClassifier` and the `LogisticRegressionClassifier` functions.
 By default, HubotNatural uses the `LogisticRegressionClassifier`.
 It just came with better results in our tests.

 #### PorterStemmer